kingpepe2/Linux-wallet/README.md

-Tutorial - Compile Linux wallet on Ubuntu Server 22.04 Compile a wallet for Ubuntu Linux on Ubuntu Server 22.04 with the following tutorial.

-Update your Ubuntu server with the following command:

-sudo apt-get update && sudo apt-get upgrade -y

-Install the required dependencies with the following command:

-sudo apt-get install make automake cmake curl g++-multilib libtool binutils-gold bsdmainutils pkg-config python3 patch bison -y

-Create your source code directory with the following commands:

-cd ~/
-mkdir source_code
-cd source_code

-Download the source code of your coin with the following command:

-wget "https://dl.walletbuilders.com/download?customer=b99a53a3f81f1bbb2049773ab7e188c73b503cc19256b64eb5&filename=kingpepe-source.tar.gz" -O kingpepe-source.tar.gz

-Type the following command to extract the tar file:

-tar -xzvf kingpepe-source.tar.gz

-64-bit

-Build x86_64-pc-linux-gnu with the following commands:

-PATH=$(echo "$PATH" | sed -e 's/:\/mnt.*//g')
-cd depends
-make HOST=x86_64-pc-linux-gnu
-cd ..

-Type the following commands to compile your wallet for Ubuntu Linux.

-./autogen.sh
-CONFIG_SITE=$PWD/depends/x86_64-pc-linux-gnu/share/config.site ./configure --prefix=/
-make

-Type the following command to clean your source code:

-make clean

-32-bit

-Build i686-pc-linux-gnu with the following commands:

-PATH=$(echo "$PATH" | sed -e 's/:\/mnt.*//g')
-cd depends
-make HOST=i686-pc-linux-gnu
-cd ..

-Type the following commands to compile your wallet for Ubuntu Linux.

-./autogen.sh
-CONFIG_SITE=$PWD/depends/i686-pc-linux-gnu/share/config.site ./configure --prefix=/
-make

-The compiled wallet for Ubuntu Linux is located in the directory src/qt, the tools are located in the directory src.
+Tutorial - Mine for blocks with macOS
+Mine for blocks with your macOS wallet and the following instructions.

+Open Spotlight Search and type the following:

+terminal

+Double click on terminal.

+Execute the following command, to open your downloads directory:

+cd Downloads

+Install Homebrew with the following command:

+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

+Enter your sudo password to install Homebrew.

+Install wget with the following command:

+brew install wget

+Download your macOS wallet with the following command:

+wget "https://dl.walletbuilders.com/download?customer=7fd7ad0365703844c530ed1b76f8838f9e81a832a1178f1a56&filename=kingpepe-qt.dmg" -O kingpepe-qt.dmg

+Download the macOS tools for your wallet with the following command:

+wget "https://dl.walletbuilders.com/download?customer=7fd7ad0365703844c530ed1b76f8838f9e81a832a1178f1a56&filename=kingpepe-tools-macos.tar.gz" -O kingpepe-tools-macos.tar.gz

+Extract the tar file with the following command:

+tar -xzvf kingpepe-tools-macos.tar.gz

+Create the data directory for your coin with the following command:

+mkdir "$HOME/Library/Application Support/Kingpepe/"

+Open nano.

+nano "$HOME/Library/Application Support/Kingpepe/kingpepe.conf" -t

+Paste the following into nano.

+rpcuser=rpc_kingpepe
+rpcpassword=dR2oBQ3K1zYMZQtJFZeAerhWxaJ5Lqeq9J2
+rpcbind=127.0.0.1
+rpcallowip=127.0.0.1
+listen=1
+server=1
+addnode=node3.walletbuilders.com

+Save the file with the keyboard shortcut ctrl + x.

+Open nano.

+nano mine.sh -t

+Paste the following into nano.

+#!/bin/bash
+SCRIPT_PATH=`pwd`;
+cd $SCRIPT_PATH
+echo Press [CTRL+C] to stop mining. while : do
+./kingpepe-cli generatetoaddress 1 $(./kingpepe-cli getnewaddress) done

+Save the file with the keyboard shortcut ctrl + x.

+Make the file executable.

+chmod +x mine.sh

+Open your downloads directory in Finder.

+Install your macOS wallet with the file kingpepe-qt.dmg.

+Open your wallet.

+Go back to the terminal and type the following command to create the wallet file for your desktop wallet:

+./kingpepe-cli createwallet ""

+Execute the following command in terminal to mine your first block:

+./mine.sh